Self-help books give you the opportunity to learn from those who were in a challenging situation and made it out stronger and wiser.

 Your body, your Universe are always in a mode of expansion, why wouldn’t your soul be the same way?

 From bestselling author Michelle Paisley Reed, “Keep Your Spirits Up” gives readers a profound inspiration and a vibrational “boost” to magnetize dramatic transformation.

 You will start to notice the changes in your life the moment you start reading this book, as it isn’t the type of book you need to finish completely to see the results coming in.

 As life goes on, we often find ourselves trying to meet the needs of other people.
 Making sure they are happy and fulfilled, especially as wives, mothers, and bosses.

 Need some time for yourself and a way to unwind?
 Then Nthathu Allen’s “Yoga for Beginners” book is for you.
-The perfect way to instantly relax, clear your mind, and energize your body.
+The perfect way to instantly relax, clear your mind and energize your body.

 If you think you are stuck in life, this is the perfect book for you.

-Michelle Paisley Reed not only tells you what has been holding you back, she gives you a plan to take control of your life also.
+Michelle Paisley Reed not only tells you what has been holding you back, but she gives you a plan to take control of your life also.
 It’s all about having a giving attitude when it comes to Reed’s take on things, which you will come to love.